zmekonnen251/vet-clinic-database/README.md

 # Vet clinic database: create animals table

-> In this project we will optimized some slow queries in our database.
+> In this project we optimized some slow queries in our database.

 ## Getting Started